sarath524/TEMPERATURE_CONTROL/README.md

    show the date and time in top left corner
 ## BLE
    Need to transfer the voltage, current, battery level, Temp Data (Avg & Atm Temp)
 ## SD Card
-  store value of temperature in the sd card.
+ - Every one Minute Avg Temp data to be stored in internal memory (SD card)
+ * Avg temp & Timing data to be stored in SD card at lid opening & closing Condition

  2 - 7 °C – Blue Led